 The Definition of Illegal Immigration

-Before delving into the complex pros and cons of illegal immigration, it is essential to establish a clear definition of the term.
-Illegal immigration refers to the act of individuals entering or residing in a country without the necessary authorization from the government.
-This often occurs through two primary means: first, by crossing international borders without the required legal documentation, and second, by overstaying a visa that was initially granted for a limited period.
+Before delving into the complex pros and cons of illegal immigration, it is essential to establish a clear and comprehensive definition of the term.
+Illegal immigration refers to the act of individuals entering or residing in a country without the proper authorization or legal documentation required by the government.
+This unauthorized presence typically occurs through two primary channels:

 USCIS taking too long?
 Discover how a Mandamus lawsuit can get your case moving.